Pequot War

-The Pequot War was an armed conflict that took place between 1636 and 1638 in New England between the Pequot tribe and an alliance of the colonists from the Massachusetts Bay, Plymouth, and Saybrook colonies and their allies from the Narragansett and Mohegan tribes.
+The Pequot War was a conflict that took place in 1636 and ended in 1638 in New England, between the Pequot nation and an alliance of the colonists from the Massachusetts Bay, Plymouth, and Saybrook colonies and their allies from the Narragansett and Mohegan nations.
 The war concluded with the decisive defeat of the Pequot.
+In an event called the Mystic massacre, English colonists of the Connecticut Colony and their allies set the village of Pequot Fort ablaze, blocked the exits, and shot anyone trying to escape.
 At the end, about 700 Pequots had been killed or taken into captivity.
-Hundreds of prisoners were sold into slavery to colonists in Bermuda or the West Indies; other survivors were dispersed as captives to the victorious tribes.
+Hundreds of prisoners were sold into slavery to colonists in Bermuda or the West Indies; other survivors were dispersed as captives to the victorious nation.

-The result was the elimination of the Pequot tribe as a viable polity in southern New England, and the colonial authorities classified them as extinct.
-Survivors who remained in the area were absorbed into other local tribes.
+The Treaty of Hartford of 1638 sought to eradicate the Pequot cultural identity by prohibiting the Pequots from returning to their lands, speaking their tribal language, or referring to themselves as Pequots.
+The result was the elimination of the Pequot nation as a viable polity in southern New England, and the colonial authorities classified them as extinct.
+Survivors who remained in the area were absorbed into other local nations; however, a western band retained sovereignty in Connecticut and are today a Federally recognized tribal nation.

-Etymology

-The name "Pequot" is among the Algonquian language, the meaning of which has been disputed among Algonquian-language specialists.
-Most recent sources claim that "Pequot" comes from Paquatauoq (the destroyers), relying on the theories of Frank Speck, an early 20th-century anthropologist and specialist of the Pequot-Mohegan language in the 1920s–1930s.
-He had doubts about this etymology, believing that another term seemed more plausible, after translation relating to the "shallowness of a body of water".

 Origin

 The Pequot and the Mohegan people were at one time a single sociopolitical entity.
 Anthropologists and historians contend that they split into the two competing groups sometime before contact with the Puritan English colonists.
 The earliest historians of the Pequot War speculated that the Pequot people migrated from the upper Hudson River Valley toward central and eastern Connecticut sometime around 1500.
 These claims are disputed by the evidence of modern archaeology and anthropology finds.

 In the 1630s, the Connecticut River Valley was in turmoil.
-The Pequot aggressively extended their area of control at the expense of the Wampanoag to the north, the Narragansett to the east, the Connecticut River Valley Algonquian tribes and the Mohegan to the west, and the Lenape Algonquian people of Long Island to the south.
-The tribes contended for political dominance and control of the European fur trade.
+The Pequot aggressively extended their area of control at the expense of the Wampanoag to the north, the Narragansett to the east, the Connecticut River Valley Algonquian nations and the Mohegan to the west, and the Lenape Algonquian people of Long Island to the south.
+The nations contended for political dominance and control of the European fur trade.
 A series of epidemics over the course of the previous three decades had severely reduced the Indian populations, and there was a power vacuum in the area as a result.

 The Dutch and the English from Western Europe were also striving to extend the reach of their trade into the North American interior to achieve dominance in the lush, fertile region.
 The colonies were new at the time, as the original settlements had been founded in the 1620s.
 By 1636, the Dutch had fortified their trading post, and the English had built a trading fort at Saybrook.
 English Puritans from the Massachusetts Bay, along with the Pilgrims from Plymouth Colony, settled at the recently established river towns of Windsor (1632), Wethersfield (1633), Hartford (1635), and Springfield (1636).
 The Pilgrims had been allied with the Wampanoag since 1621.

-Belligerents

-On the side of the Pequot: